Sustainability / Social Report / Creating Attractive WorkplacesOccupational Health and Safety

 ■Basic Internal Rulebook on Construction Work

 There are two versions of the Basic Internal Rulebook on Construction Work, the Safety Version and the Quality Version.
 The Safety Version is a compilation of Daicel’s unified basic rules related to construction work, formulated based on feedback from field personnel.
 We created the rulebook based on our belief that complying with these rules is essential, not only to ensure one’s own safety but also to ensure the safety of colleagues working at the same site.
 The Quality Version focuses exclusively on rules aimed at preventing a recurrence of serious incidents resulting from defects in construction quality.
 It was created with the intention of encouraging employees to gain a deep understanding of the key points for ensuring construction quality and to comply with the rules.
-In April 2023, we issued a revised edition of the leaflet containing updated information.
+In April 2024, we issued a revised edition of the leaflet containing updated information.

-Safety Programs for Partner companies (contractors) and Business Partners
+Safety Programs for Partner Companies (contractors) and Business Partners

-We strive to ensure the safety of each business site by educating not only Daicel Group employees but all employees of partner companies (contractors) who are involved in manufacturing and construction work.
+We strive to ensure the safety of each business site by educating not only Daicel Group employees but all workers of partner companies (contractors) who are involved in manufacturing and construction work.
 To raise safety awareness, we continuously provide education on safety rules related to occupational health and safety process safety, and disaster prevention on a regular basis, such as when workers enter the worksite for the first time or before undertaking periodic repair work.